-Lingjia Xu is a scholar of modern and contemporary Chinese literature, media, and culture.
+Lingjia Xu is a scholar of modern and contemporary Chinese media, literature, and culture.
 She obtained her Ph.D. degree from Stanford University in 2025.
-She is working on her first book project, tentatively entitled “Reinventing Handicraft: Media and the Imagination of Labor in Modern China.”
-This project explores how Chinese cultural creators draw on media and literature to reinvent handicraft and rethink labor culture in the industrial and digital age.
+She is working on her first book project, tentatively entitled “Mediating Handicraft: The Imagination of Labor in Modern China.”
+This project explores how cultural creators in mainland China and Taiwan mobilized diverse media to reinvent handicraft as a means of rethinking labor culture in the industrial and digital eras.
 Xu’s writings have been published or are forthcoming in ISLE: Interdisciplinary Studies in Literature and Environment, Chinese Literature and Thought Today, Animation: An Interdisciplinary Journal, Literature (Wenxue), and other venues.

 Education